« Back to course list

 Description

-Various subsurface project risks can be reduced significantly by proper geomechanical understanding and associated pressure – and sometimes also temperature – management during operations.
-Non-productive drilling time is regularly attributed to bore hole instability and associated stuck-pipe incidents, sand failure and sand production may cause erosion of equipment and filling-up of separation facilities, while unintended and uncontrolled fracturing may create permeable pathways and loss of containment of reservoir fluids.
-Field-scale geomechanical assessments also provide important input to safe operating envelopes for the reservoir pressure as well as production & injection wells.
+Various subsurface project risks can be reduced significantly by proper geomechanical understanding and associated pressure – and sometimes also temperature - management during operations.
+At well scale, these risks include borehole instability and stuck-pipe incidents, sand failure and solids production, as well as fracturing and seal integrity issues.
+Field-scale geomechanical assessments also provide important input to safe operating envelopes for the reservoir pressure as well as production and injection wells.
 Reservoir compaction (and pore collapse) may cause a reduction of reservoir permeability, mechanical well failure and unacceptable (seabed) subsidence.
-Fault reactivation may create permeable pathways and loss of containments (e.g., in waterflood operations and Carbon Capture Storage projects) and even induced seismicity.
-Proper geomechanical understanding of the subsurface response to our operations is essential, both at well scale and on field scale.
+Fault reactivation may create permeable pathways and loss of containments (e.g., in waterflood operations and Carbon Capture Storage projects) and possibly induced seismicity.
+Proper geomechanical understanding of the subsurface response to planned operations is essential, both at well scale and on field scale.

 This course covers data acquisition and interpretation, geomechanical modelling, and interpretation focussed on managing the aforementioned project risks.
 Data acquisition includes field data, such as (X)LOT, and petrophysical log data to estimate formation properties using correlation functions.
 Also, attention is paid to rock mechanical experiments and interpretation.
-Geomechanical modelling is applied at material point level (poro-elasticity theory, shear & tensile failure, plastic & viscous modelling), at wellbore scale (stress around the bore hole) and at field-scale using Finite-element modelling techniques.
+Geomechanical modelling is considered at material point level (covering elastic and thermal deformation as well as shear and tensile failure), at wellbore scale (covering stress around the bore hole) and at field scale using Finite-element modelling techniques.

 Duration: 5 days